Ensure The Purpose of A Scene Is Engaging Your Readers

-How Purpose Of A Scene Helps With Other Elements Of Fiction
+How Purpose Helps With Other Elements Of Fiction

 I articulate the purpose of the scene early in my story editing, so I can address other elements of the scene and test if they are in line with the purpose.

-After you whittle down the purpose of a scene to a few words, one of three things will happen.
+After you whittle down the purpose to a few words, one of three things will happen.